 More specifically, the indictment alleged that the defendants “unlawfully enriched themselves by conducting multiple complex financial fraud schemes via the internet.
 The various fraud schemes included internet romance scams, fraudulent check scams, bank and credit card account take overs, and work at home scams.
 The proceeds of these scams, both money and goods, were shipped from the United States to Pretoria, South Africa, and various location[s] in Nigeria through a complex re-shipping network of both complicit and unwitting individuals recruited through the various internet scams.”

-The Indictment further alleged that the defendants “would obtain stolen PIl, compromised credit card and banking information by purchasing it from underground forums which were operated by individuals engaged in the theft and sale of PIl [personal identifying information], more commonly known as “hackers.”
+The Indictment further alleged that the defendants “would obtain stolen PII, compromised credit card and banking information by purchasing it from underground forums which were operated by individuals engaged in the theft and sale of PII [personal identifying information], more commonly known as “hackers.”
 The stolen PII, compromised credit card and banking information would be used to fraudulently obtain credit cards, cellular telephone accounts, and pre-paid debit cards.
 These cards and accounts would be used to obtain cash and things of value, such as smartphones, tablets, computers and other types of electronics, most if which would be shipped internationally to Pretoria, South Africa, for the benefit of the defendant’s and their co-conspirators.”

 According to the DOJ release on last week’s guilty pleas the financial fraud involved tens of millions in intended victim losses and extensive unauthorized access to victims’ financial accounts: